KOMODO NATIONAL PARK

 To come to the point: Labuan Bajo hasn't a good reputation when it comes to safety on water (actually the whole country hasn't).

-Despite stricter measures in the last few years it seems they are unable they get this under control.
-In concrete terms: there are too many incidents, too many accidents, in
+Despite stricter measures in the last few years it seems they are unable to get this under control.
+In concrete terms: there are too many incidents, too many accidents; in

 Horror stories?
 Is this to frighten you?
 Absolutely not but actually to protect you and be critical.

-Boats for Komodo NP get a lot of attention on social media but this is usually about prices and facilities, seldom about safety.
+Boats for Komodo NP get a lot of attention on social media but this is usually about prices and facilities and less about safety.

 Komodo National Park is a wonderful place, one of the most beautiful areas of Indonesia.
-However booking of a boattrip can be a challenge as business is often not transparant regarding prices, information about the boat and safety.
+However liked mentioned before booking a boattrip can be a challenge as business is often not transparant regarding prices, information about the boat and safety.

 So again: